Shruthi213/LeetCode_SQL/README.md

 are not located in the same city as any other policyholder (i.e., the (lat, lon) attribute pairs must be unique).
 Round tiv_2016 to two decimal places.
 The result format is in the following example.
+### Question 20 : Friend Requests II: Who Has the Most Friends
+Write a solution to find the people who have the most friends and the most friends number.
+The test cases are generated so that only one person has the most friends.
+The result format is in the following example.